Updated February 1, 209.

 I’d think he was nuts except that I didn’t really become proficient at needlepoint until, you guessed it, I had been stitching for over 12 years.

 Even so, there is always more to learn and always ways to improve.
-In a recent post, Mr. Xstitch mused about striving for perfection in stitching.
+A few years ago, Mr. Xstitch mused about striving for perfection in stitching.
 He’s right, we should try to improve.
 Gladwell is right too, we should practice.

 My strategy for doing this is simple.
 I have a basic strategy at work in all the stitching I do.
 I never have just one project going and having more than one allows me to work at different things.
 Here’s what I do.